 The main release, Ubuntu, used to be lightweight and suitable for old hardware, but recent releases are targeting new systems with more graphics horsepower.

-The little-known Ubuntu derivative Lubuntu is much lighter and a good candidate for this purpose.
-Lubuntu and Ubuntu use a shared repository, so applications known to run on Ubuntu can also be used on Lubuntu with full compatibility.
+The little-known Ubuntu derivative Lubuntu is much lighter, as can be seen in the list of memory requirements for various Buntus, and a good candidate for this purpose.
+Lubuntu and Ubuntu use a shared repository, so applications known to run on Ubuntu can also be used on Lubuntu.

 Some people are uncomfortable with issuing commands at the prompt.
 In this guide you are not required to invent your own commands, just copy the relevant ones from the text with control+c and insert them into a terminal.
 Don't write them by hand.

-In the guide we first test the hardware capabilities before deciding what to install but if you are low on patience or if it's not possible to run a live boot you can just take the chance and go straight to the install described in 3).
+In the guide we first test the hardware capabilities before deciding what to install but if you can't wait or if it's not possible to run a live boot you can just take the chance and go straight to the install described in 3).